Feng-Ji-Lab/FedIRT/paper/paper.md

 # Summary

-We developed an `R` package `FedIRT`, to estimate traditional IRT models, including 2PL and the graded response models with additional privacy, allowing parameter estimation in a distributed manner without compromising estimation accuracy.
-Numerical experiments demonstrate that Federated IRT estimation achieves comparable statistical performance to mainstream IRT packages in R, with the benefits of privacy preservation and minimal communication costs.
-The R package also includes a user-friendly Shiny app that allows clients (e.g., individual schools) and servers (e.g., school boards) to apply our proposed method in a user-friendly manner.
+We developed an `R` package, `FedIRT`, to estimate item response theory (IRT) models, including 1PL, 2PL, and graded response models, with additional privacy features.
+This package allows for parameter estimation in a distributed manner without compromising accuracy, drawing on recent advances in the federated learning literature.
+Numerical experiments demonstrate that federated IRT estimation achieves statistical performance comparable to mainstream IRT packages in R, with the added benefits of privacy preservation and minimal communication costs.
+The R package also includes a user-friendly Shiny app that allows clients (e.g., individual schools) and servers (e.g., school boards) to apply our proposed method easily.

 # Statement of Need